 2) What does DNS over HTTPS (DoH) Bring to The Table?

 Until this point, you already know that the DoH protocol enables a secure communication channel for DNS requests/responses; in other words, they block any spying or eavesdropping on your online activity.
 By having an encrypted communication channel, the protocol ensures that nobody can eavesdrop between the DNS packets as they are sent and received.

 Caution: The protocol does not totally obviate any ambit of intrusion or monitoring.
-For, the HTTPS protocol, and DNS in this case, have their own pitfalls that can be manipulated in some ways to earn access to the interaction between one’s computer and the server of the site he/she is trying or connected to set up the connection with.
+For, the HTTPS protocol, and DNS in this case, have their own pitfalls that can be manipulated in some ways to earn access to the interaction between one’s client address and computer and the server of the site he/she is trying or connected to set up the connection with.